.

 Committee Activity —

-The Membership & Ethics Committee ensures AVAA’s membership framework remains robust, fair, and internationally recognised.
+The Membership & Professional Standards Committee ensures AVAA’s membership framework remains robust, fair, and internationally recognised.
 Its work balances high expectations with accessibility, giving existing members confidence in the integrity of their community while helping new members understand clear professional benchmarks.
 Every activity is designed to enhance trust, strengthen standards, and protect the AVAA brand.
 The committee:

 - Considers professional standards and other requirements for admission to membership.